Indy: "Fortune and glory, kid. Fortune and glory."

 Subverted when Indiana is about to pull his "revolver defeats swordsman" routine from the previous movie, but he is lacking the gun.
 He resorts to Good Old Fisticuffs and then proceeds to Whip It Good.

 Played straight by Lao Che's pilots who just jump out and leave Indiana inside the plane without fuel in a collision course (explained in the novelisation).

 Whip It Good: Indy's whip gets used in lieu of a gun when he goes up against a pair of swordsmen.

-Wilhelm Scream: Twice.
-First in the club when a serving cart smashes into the orchestra, and later at the end when Mola Ram is getting eaten by alligators.
+Wilhelm Scream: Three times - first in the club when a serving cart smashes into the orchestra, second when one of Lao Che's mooks is shot by Indy during the car chase, and finally at the end when Mola Ram is getting eaten by alligators.